-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 - "determine their members' rights"; and

-- "remove the illegal situation or prevent any future breach".
+- "remove [an] illegal situation or prevent any future breach".

 However, group actions do not cover actions for damages.
 A group action can be brought before the court as a single lawsuit only.
-The verdict shall encompass all individuals within the group.
+The verdict will encompass all individuals within the group.

 8.4 What process do private enforcement actions follow?

 The case must be brought before the competent general civil court.
 As a general rule, plaintiffs or defendants can appeal decisions of the general civil courts before the regional courts of civil chambers within two weeks of the reasoned general civil court's decision.
-Parties to the lawsuit can also appeal the decision of regional courts of civil chambers within two weeks of the reasoned appealable decision before the Turkish Court of Cassation.
+Parties to the lawsuit can also appeal the decision of regional courts of civil chambers within two weeks of the reasoned appealable decision before the Court of Cassation.

 8.5 What types of relief may be sought and what types of relief are most commonly awarded?
 How is the relief awarded determined?

-As stated in question 6.2, Articles 57 and following of Law 4054 entitle any person that is injured in its business or property by reason of anything forbidden in the antitrust laws to sue the violators for three times the damages plus litigation costs and attorneys' fees.
-In practice, courts usually do not analyse whether there has been a condemnable agreement or concerted practice, and instead wait for the Competition Board to render its opinion on the matter, therefore treating the issue as a prejudicial question.
-Since courts usually wait for the board to render its decision, a court decision can be obtained within a shorter timeframe in follow-on actions.
+As stated in question 6.2, Articles 57 and following of Law 4054 entitle any person that is injured in its business or property by reason of anything forbidden in the competition laws to sue the violators for three times the damages plus litigation costs and attorneys' fees.
+In practice, courts usually do not analyse whether there has been a condemnable agreement or concerted practice but instead wait for the Competition Board to render its opinion on the matter, therefore treating the issue as a prejudicial question.
+Since courts usually wait for the Competition Board to render its decision, a court decision can be obtained within a shorter timeframe in follow-on actions.

-Claims for damages arising from competition law are ultimately subject to the general tort rules - that is, the Turkish Code of Obligations.
-Accordingly, in order for a private tort claim to be accepted by the court, the following four conditions must be cumulatively met:
+Claims for damages arising from competition law are ultimately subject to the general tort rules - that is, the Code of Obligations.
+Accordingly, in order for a private tort claim to be accepted by the court, the following conditions must be cumulatively met:

-- existence of an illegal act;
+- the existence of an illegal act;

 - fault;